 Even in spring semester, with 2nd graders that have been receiving regular SEL instruction for years, and that just had a lesson on identifying the feelings in others, this was a little bit of a challenge.
 The could ID the feelings in a snap, and unlike my previous students they didn’t all try to say what the character themselves should do.
 It was tricky for them to think of actual things to do or things to say in the situations though.
 But I think empathy is also just tricky in general – it’s easy to describe but it’s a complex skill that takes repetition and reinforcement and modeling and practice to take hold!

 Looking for the lesson plan pieces and parts all typed out and ready to go?
-You can find it in my TpT store by clicking below:
+You can find it in my store by clicking below (now with a digital version included):